-The advantages of dental implants come from their realistic look and natural function.
+The advantages of endosseous implants come from their realistic look and natural function.
 Implants won’t slip, damage your other teeth, cause bone damage, result in jaw pain or make any noise.
 These issues can be the consequences of dental bridges or dentures.

 Many patients find dental implant surgery easier than they anticipated.
 Various types of sedation are available to eliminate any pain and maintain your comfort level.
-Although your implant dentist customizes every tooth replacement treatment, you can expect the dental implant procedure to include some or all of these steps:
+Although your implant dentist customizes every tooth replacement treatment, you can expect the endosseous implant procedure to include some or all of these steps:

 Tooth implants are a good long-lasting option for patients with missing teeth since they provide a wide range of benefits, including: